zzc01/QtProjects/ReadMe.md

 # Qt Practice Projects

 * These practice projects are created by QtCreator 6.0.2.
-* Practicing the usage of Qt Network, QTcpSocket, QTcpServer, QUdpSocket, QThread, and QThreadPool.
+* Some research and study about the usage of Qt Network, QTcpSocket, QTcpServer, QUdpSocket, QThread, and QThreadPool.
 * These are mainly based on tutorials from VoidRealms[1] Youtube channel.
 * I also built a simple windows app that sends messages between two users using UDP packages.